mcneel/TestMacSDK/README.md

 By default, Rhino cannot be debugged.
 However, we have included a shell script make_rhino_debuggable.sh which you should run after you download Rhino to make the bundle debuggable.
 Notice that the sample xcodeproj includes this script as a RunScript action meaning that you don't actually need to run the shell command.

-Debugging Rhino is simply a matter of attaching to the Rhinoceros process once you are running.
+To run Rhino when you press the "Run" button in Xcode, Edit the Scheme to change the executable to RhinoWIP.app (from the applications folder).
+Rhino will now start running in the debugger.
+You can alteratively attach to the Rhino process once it is running.
+In both cases, your breakpoints in your C++ plug-in code should be activated and hit.

 To run the shell script, open Terminal, navigate to the repo directory and type sh make_rhino_debuggable.sh